 When I had challenges, it taught me to be more on top of it for the future.
 Things go wrong all the time when you are running your own business, but it’s how you perceive it and deal with it that matters.Lori Greiner

 We listed below every entrepreneur and business who has appeared on Shark Tank Season 11 Episode 7.
 Many scammers claim they’ve received big investments from the Sharks or they have been on the show.
-They were not actually on Shark Tank if you don’t see a business on this list.
+If you don’t see a business on this list, they were not actually on Shark Tank.
 Some of the top places you can use to check are on Wikipedia and also ABC’s episode guide.

 List with all the appearances in season 11 episode 7: